Packers GM says they added Cobb because Rodgers wanted him

 Cobb was one of the players Rodgers mentioned Wednesday while criticizing the way the Packers have treated some veterans who “weren’t offered a contract at all or were extremely low-balled or were in my opinion not given the respect on the way out that guys of their status and stature and high character deserved.”

+The Packers allowed Cobb to leave for the Dallas Cowboys via free agency after the 2018 season.

+“That’s in the past,” Cobb said.
+“It’s about today, it’s about moving forward.
+It’s about being the best that we can be today for this team and try to find a way to win a championship.”

-Gutekunst addressed that criticism Thursday.
+Gutekunst addressed Rodgers’ criticism Thursday.
 He said that “keeping players maybe longer than we should” has a domino effect in that it prevents the team from adding players who could provide a boost.

 “Obviously this is a hard business,” Gutekunst said.
 “It’s a tough business.
 And when it comes to an end for any player, I don’t think it usually goes well.
 I don’t think you feel very good about it.
 We are always very sensitive to what those players have given the organization, and when we go through that, it’s always with class and dignity.”